 The appointment of a Luxembourg-based depositary is required for SIFs, SICARs, RAIFs and unregulated AIFs that are managed by authorised AIFMs, and the fund's assets must be segregated from the depositary's assets.
 Unregulated AIFs that are managed by a registered AIFM are not required to appoint a depositary.
+ELTIFs are required to appoint a UCITS-compliant depositary.

-The depositary shall be liable to the fund and its investors for the loss of financial instruments held in custody either by itself or any third party to whom custody was delegated.
-In the case of such a loss of a financial instrument held in custody, the depositary shall return a financial instrument of identical type or the corresponding amount to the fund without undue delay.
-The depositary may contractually discharge itself of its liability under certain circumstances.
+The depositary will be liable to the fund and its investors for the loss of financial instruments held in custody either by itself or any third party to whom custody was delegated.
+In the case of such a loss of a financial instrument held in custody, the depositary must return a financial instrument of identical type or the corresponding amount to the fund without undue delay.
+The depositary may contractually discharge itself of its liability under certain circumstances, except when acting as depositary of ELTIFs.

-There are two types of depositaries for private funds in Luxembourg: regulated banks and professional depositaries of assets other than financial instruments.
-A professional depositary may only be appointed by a fund that is closed for redemption for five years as from the date of the initial investments and that, pursuant to its main investment policy, generally does not invest in assets that shall be held in custody pursuant to the AIFM Law or generally invests in non-listed companies to eventually acquire their control.
+There are two types of depositaries for private funds in Luxembourg (excluding ELTIFs): regulated banks and professional depositaries of assets other than financial instruments.
+A professional depositary may only be appointed by a fund that is closed for redemption for five years as from the date of the initial investments and that, pursuant to its main investment policy, generally does not invest in assets that must be held in custody pursuant to the AIFM Law or invests in non-listed companies to eventually acquire their control.